Yue Qian

 1. Patterns and Consequences of Assortative Mating

-- Read UBC News coverage of this paper
+- Read UBC News coverage of this research

 - Read a brief report in Chinese